Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 It's All About Oxygen and Quality

-The prospect of keeping your fish safe during an emergency could feel overwhelming.
-When the lights go out, remember that your main concerns surround only two things; making sure there's enough oxygen and that water quality doesn't deteriorate.
+The prospect of keeping your fish safe during an emergency could feel overwhelming. but when the lights go out, remember that you only need to focus on two things.

 1. Stock up on Spare Equipment

 When a pond goes sour, so to speak, all your eggs are in one basket.
-Remove your koi and divide them up between several show tanks equipped with battery-powered pumps and heaters.
-It's important that you store enough tanks, pumps, heaters, batteries and dechlorinating products.
-The amount of each item depends on how many fish you own.
+For this reason, it's important to have enough spare tanks, pumps, heaters, batteries and dechlorinating products.

 3. Don't Feed Your Koi